ibm-cloud-docs/power-iaas/vpmem.md

 In the [IBM Cloud Resource List](https://cloud.ibm.com/resources){: external}, you can identify your vPMEM volume under **Compute** resources.
 If you add a vPMEM volume when you create a VSI and add user tags to the VSI, the tag is also added to the vPMEM volume.
 If you add a vPMEM volume to an existing VSI, you can add user tags only to the vPMEM volume.

 ## Before you begin
 {: #vpmem-byb}

 Before you create and add the vPMEM volumes to a VSI, review the following information:

-- When you add vPMEM volumes to a VSI with AIX or Linux OS, the vPMEM volumes use memory in addition to the base memory.
+- When you add vPMEM volumes to an AIX or Linux-based VSI, the vPMEM volumes use memory in addition to the base memory.

-- When you add a vPMEM volume to a VSI that is created by using an SAP certified profile, consider the following points:
+- Review the following considerations before adding a vPMEM volume to an SAP-certified VSI in an IBM data center:
-  - The selected SAP certified profile must support vPMEM volumes.
+  - The selected SAP-certified profile must support vPMEM volumes.
-  - VSI profile memory is the total memory that includes the vPMEM volume.
+  - The VSI profile memory is the total available memory and includes the vPMEM volume.
-  - You cannot resize VSI.
+  - You cannot resize the VSI after it is provisioned with an SAP‑certified profile.

+You can deploy VSIs by using SAP-certified profiles only in IBM data centers.
+SAP-certified profiles are not supported for VSIs that are deployed in {{site.data.keyword.on-prem-fname}} environments.
+{: note}

-To add a vPMEM volume to an existing VSI or to delete a vPMEM volume from the VSI, the VSI must be in the Shutoff state.
+To add a vPMEM volume to an existing VSI or to delete a vPMEM volume from the VSI, the VSI must be in the `Shutoff` state.
 {: important}

 ## Adding a vPMEM volume during VSI provisioning